Health-RI/metadata-automation/README.md

 - Sheet per class:
     - `Sempyro range`: Comma separated list of the types in the range of this property.

+Any namespace objects and Enums are not created in this automation pipeline.
+If you want to use them, they should be defined separately and imported using the imports, explained below.

 **SeMPyRO types**:

 All types in the `Sempyro range` column should be known in the list in `./inputs/sempyro/sempyro_types.yaml`.